ShaunaMyers/Rock-Paper-Scissors/README.md

 ### Main View
 ![image](https://user-images.githubusercontent.com/74690897/116308466-8471e100-a775-11eb-83ae-da7df5a58218.png)
-When opening the app, you will be taken to the home view.
-On this page, you will see a randomly generated cover with a random title and tagline.
-You can click the "Show New Random Cover" button to generate a new random cover.
-If a particular cover strikes your fancy, click the "Save Cover" button to save it in the Saved Covers section.
-You can click the "View Saved Covers" button to see all of your currently saved covers.
+When opening the app, you will be taken to the main view.
+On this page, you will see two buttons in the center of the page.
+You can click the "Classic" button or the "Difficult" button.
+These buttons also display the rules, explaining which fighter will when in battle.
+Once you click one of these options, you will be taken to the next screen to select your fighter.
-*Note: The "Save Cover" button will not save the cover to your machine.
-We recommend taking a screenshot to save your favorite covers to your computer!*
 ### Select Fighter View
 ![image (1)](https://user-images.githubusercontent.com/74690897/116308831-fea26580-a775-11eb-9be0-f4720841fddf.png)
-This page displays all of the covers that you have saved.
-If you would like to delete a cover, double-click on it.
-(Be careful, though, this is **permanent**!)
-Feeling creative?
-Click on the "Make Your Own Cover" button!
+This page displays a selection of fighters that you will be able to choose from, by clicking on the fighter itself.
+If you chose the "Classic" option on the previous screen then you can choose from three of your lovable fighters: rock, paper, or scissors.
+If you chose the "Difficult" option on the last screen then you will have five options: rock, paper, scissors, potted plant, and llama.
 ### Battle Mode View
 ![image (2)](https://user-images.githubusercontent.com/74690897/116308881-0feb7200-a776-11eb-84ce-80e794dadf55.png)
-This form will allow you to create a custom cover to your specifications.

-After all forms are filled, click the "Make My Book" button to view your new creation.
+Once you have selected a fighter by clicking on it, you will be taken to the battle mode view.
+Here you will see the fighter you chose appear on the left side of the center screen.
+The fighter the computer chose will appear on the right side of the center screen.

+The winner is announced above the fighters and an image of either a computer or a human will be displayed above the winner banner.
+The scores on either side of the screen will collect the wins and will immediatley reflect the new winnner's score in the battle mode view.
+In the case of a draw, you will see the matching fighters displayed, both the images of computer and human, and scores will not increase.

-This will take you back to the Home View, where you can save your new cover to the Saved Covers section, or generate new random covers.
+You may choose to change the game by pressing the "Change Game" button, at the top right.
+This will take you back to the main page, where you can select from the "Classic" and "Difficult" variations.

+You may choose to reset the score (after the game has commenced and scores have been tallied)...highly recommended for those games where the cheating computer is winning way too often!

 ## <a id="technologies-used">Technologies Used</a>